ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 ## Editor Support for OCaml

-For **Visual Studio Code**, and other editors support the Language Server Protocol, we use the OCaml language server, which we installed we opam earlier.
+For **Visual Studio Code**, and other editors support the Language Server Protocol, we use the OCaml language server, which was installed when we installed opam earlier.

 Now, we install the OCaml Platform Visual Studio Code extension from the Visual Studio Marketplace.